-- To qualify for the Postgraduate Diploma in Sport and Exercise, a student must achieve 120 points by successfully completing the requirements in the structure below. - 3 A student must have their course of study approved by the programme leader. - 4 A student may substitute a paper with another relevant postgraduate paper with the approval of the programme leader.
+- 2 To qualify for the Postgraduate Diploma in Sport and Exercise, a student must achieve 120 points by successfully completing the requirements in the structure below. - 3 A student must have their course of study approved by the programme leader. - 4 A student may substitute a course with another relevant postgraduate course with the approval of the programme leader.